 There’s an increased risk of infection if this happens and labour doesn’t begin within a certain timeframe.

-Your care provider may want to move to more medical methods of induction and it’s wise to be ready for this possibility before choosing to have a membrane sweep.
+Your care provider may want to move to more medical methods of induction, so it’s wise to be ready for this possibility before choosing to have a membrane sweep.

 However, a sweep is an option if your cervix is very favourable, in the hope of avoiding further interventions.

-It’s your decision to have a membrane sweep after full consideration of the risks and benefits for your personal situation, regardless of your care provider’s preference.
+It’s your decision to have a membrane sweep after full consideration of the risks and benefits for your personal situation, regardless of your healthcare provider’s preference.

 - Natural Labour vs Induced Labour – 6 Main Differences

 - How To Bring On Labour Naturally – 11 Natural Methods